Sid129/test-btp/README.md

 # Getting Started

-Welcome to your new project. this test project was created for learning.
+Welcome to your new project. this test project was created for learning .

 It contains these folders and files, following our recommended project layout: